3l-d1abl0/OpenCV-installation-on-Windows-for-gcc-mingw-codeblocks/README.md

  <b>10.</b> Now Click on GENERATE.

  <b>11.</b> When its Complete,u r done with CMake close it and open folder foo.
-Shift+ Left Mouse Click anywhere inside and select ‘Open command window here’.
-Image: <a href="https://raw.githubusercontent.com/3l-d1abl0/OpenCV-installation-on-Windows-for-gcc-mingw-codeblocks/master/after_genrate.png"target="_blank">after_genrate.png</a>
+Shift+ Left Mouse Click anywhere inside and select ‘Open command window here’. <br>Image: <a href="https://raw.githubusercontent.com/3l-d1abl0/OpenCV-installation-on-Windows-for-gcc-mingw-codeblocks/master/after_genrate.png"target="_blank">after_genrate.png</a>

  <b>12.</b>type “mingw32-make” on the terminal.
 Believe me it'll take a Hell Lot of time.
 You can Probably take a power nap.
 Enjoy ;)

  <b>13.</b> Now when you are awake type “mingw32-make install”.
 It won't take much time, no need for power Nap.

- <b>14.</b> After it is done. you couls see an new folder 'install' in the folder foo.
-Image: <a href="https://raw.githubusercontent.com/3l-d1abl0/OpenCV-installation-on-Windows-for-gcc-mingw-codeblocks/master/after_install.png"target="_blank">after_install.png</a>
+ <b>14.</b> After it is done. you couls see an new folder 'install' in the folder foo.	<br>Image: <a href="https://raw.githubusercontent.com/3l-d1abl0/OpenCV-installation-on-Windows-for-gcc-mingw-codeblocks/master/after_install.png"target="_blank">after_install.png</a>

  <b>15.</b> That 'install' folder should contain folder include and X64 which contains files for MinGw.

  <b>16.</b> Now Open Code Blocks.

  * a.
-Setting -> Compiler -> Toolchain : Choose the installed minGw\bun path. and choose the corresponding exe from there.
+Setting -> Compiler -> Toolchain :<br> Choose the installed minGw\bun path. and choose the corresponding exe from there.
  		(so that any c/cpp program will be run by 64bit gcc and g++)<br>
  		Image: <a href="https://raw.githubusercontent.com/3l-d1abl0/OpenCV-installation-on-Windows-for-gcc-mingw-codeblocks/master/cb_toolchain.png"target="_blank">cb_toolchain.png</a>